naturalis/trait-geo-diverse-dl/data_extended/data/IUCN_mammal_ranges/README.md

 # IUCN range
-- This folder contains the shapefile the IUNC ranges of all terrestrial mammals and supporting files.
+- This folder contains the shapefile with the IUNC ranges of all terrestrial mammals and supporting files.